 All investments have been classified as "available-for-sale" and are carried at estimated fair value as determined based upon quoted market prices or pricing models for similar securities.
 Management determines the appropriate classification of its investments in debt securities at the time of purchase and reevaluates such designation as of each balance sheet date.
-Unrealized gains and losses are excluded from earnings and were reported as a component of comprehensive loss.
+Unrealized gains and losses are excluded from earnings and are reported as a component of comprehensive loss.
 Realized gains and losses and declines in fair value judged to be other than temporary, if any, on available-for-sale securities are included in interest income and other expense, net, respectively.
 The cost of securities sold is based on the specific-identification method.
 Interest on marketable securities is included in interest income.
-At December 31, 2013, the remaining contractual maturities of available-for-sale securities were less than two years.
-There have been no significant realized gains or losses on available-for-sale securities for the periods presented.